 When he was 16, his father bought him a right-handed electric guitar that Hendrix had to restring to play lefty.

 Room Full of Mirrors is filled with nuggets: After a show in Seattle, he had a star-struck teenager drive him around his old haunts; he allegedly had an affair with French actress Brigitte Bardot, precipitated by a chance meeting at the Paris airport; promoters at Woodstock refused to let him play an acoustic guitar.
 (Cross doesn’t cite a source for the Bardot liaison, and says the actress didn’t respond to his attempts to contact her.)

 After his discharge, Hendrix formed a band with former Army pal Buddy Cox and began touring Southern clubs on the “Chitlin’ Circuit.”
 During those years, from 1963-1965, Hendrix played to black audiences with the King Kasuals and as a backup to Solomon Burke, Otis Redding, Curtis Mayfield and Little Richard.

 Unable to make a living in the States — primarily because of his colour — Hendrix went to England in 1966 and took London by storm with his now-polished blend of soul, blues and rock.
 Within eight days of his arrival, he floored guitar gods like Eric Clapton and Jeff Beck.
 Hendrix remained in London for nearly a year, forming the Jimi Hendrix Experience and releasing his first album.

-On his way to the Monterey Pop Festival in summer 1967, he was mistaken for a bellhop by a woman at the Chelsea Hotel during a layover in New York.
+On his way to the Monterrey Pop Festival in summer 1967, he was mistaken for a bellhop by a woman at the Chelsea Hotel during a layover in New York.